kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 #### AttachedGateways

-The property `attachedGateways` will appear on the status of the "parent" Gateway will indicate the total number of "child" Gateways that have are attached
+The property `attachedGateways` will appear on the status of the "parent" Gateway and will indicate the total number of "child" Gateways that are attached.

 #### Gateway Conditions